edgar-treischl/PracticeR/README.md

 typical problems of applied research.
 This way, you can immediately practice the knowledge you have learned.

-The package also includes the source code of each chapter and templates that help to create reports.
+The package includes the source code of each chapter and templates that help to create reports.
 Practice R has social science students in mind, nonetheless a broader audience may use Practice R to become a proficient R user.

 ## Installation